-Though doctors now know the causes and implications of a stroke, the condition hasn’t always been well-understood.
+Though doctors now know the causes and implications of a stroke, the condition hasn’t always been well understood.
 Hippocrates, the “father of medicine,” first recognized stroke more than 2,400 years ago.
 He called the condition apoplexy, which is a Greek term that stands for “struck down by violence.”
-While the name described the sudden changes that can occur with a stroke, it didn’t necessarily convey what is actually happening in the brain.
+While the name described the sudden changes that can occur with a stroke, it didn’t necessarily convey what’s actually happening in your brain.

-Today, doctors know that two types of stroke exist: an ischemic and a hemorrhagic stroke.
+Today, doctors know that two types of stroke exist: ischemic and hemorrhagic.
 An ischemic stroke, which is more common, occurs when a blood clot lodges in the brain.
 This blocks blood flow to various areas of the brain.
-A hemorrhagic stroke, on the other hand, happens when an artery in the brain breaks open.
-This causes blood to accumulate in the brain.
+A hemorrhagic stroke, on the other hand, happens when a blood vessel in your brain breaks open.
+This causes blood to accumulate.
 The severity of the stroke is often related to the location in the brain and to the number of brain cells affected.

-According to the National Stroke Association, stroke is the 5th-leading cause of death in the United States.
+According to the National Stroke Association, stroke is the fifth leading cause of death in the United States.
 However, an estimated 7 million people in America have survived a stroke.
 Thanks to advancements in treatment methods, millions of people who’ve experienced a stroke can now live with fewer complications.

 One of the earliest known stroke treatments occurred in the 1800s, when surgeons began performing surgery on the carotid arteries.
 These are the arteries that supply much of the blood flow to the brain.
 Clots that develop in the carotid arteries are often responsible for causing a stroke.
 Surgeons began operating on the carotid arteries to reduce cholesterol buildup and remove blockages that could then lead to a stroke.
 The first documented carotid artery surgery in the United States was in 1807.
 Dr. Amos Twitchell performed the surgery in New Hampshire.
 Today, the procedure is known as a carotid endarterectomy.

 While carotid artery surgeries certainly helped to prevent stroke, there were few treatments available to actually treat a stroke and reduce its effects.
 Most treatments were more focused on helping people manage any difficulties after a stroke, such as speech impairments, eating problems, or lasting weakness on one side of the body.
 It wasn’t until 1996 that a more effective treatment was implemented.
-During that year, the United States Food & Drug Administration (FDA) approved the use of tissue plasminogen activator (TPA), a medication that breaks up the blood clots that cause ischemic strokes.
+During that year, the U. S. Food and Drug Administration (FDA) approved the use of tissue plasminogen activator (TPA), a medication that breaks up the blood clots that cause ischemic strokes.